Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Evaluation Framework

 \section{Evaluation Framework}

-To systematically answer the research questions posed in Section \ref{sec: intro}, a specialized evaluation framework is required.
-Such a framework must be (1) \textbf{comprehensive}, supporting all four major retrieval paradigms; (2) \textbf{modular}, allowing for their flexible and arbitrary combination; and (3) \textbf{performant}, incorporating state-of-the-art algorithms for a fair and rigorous comparison.
-To meet these requirements, we designed and implemented a novel evaluation framework, whose architecture is informed by our development of the \texttt{Infinity}\textsuperscript{\ref{repolink}} open-source database.
+Answering our research questions requires a specialized evaluation framework that is (1) \textit{comprehensive}, supporting all four major retrieval paradigms; (2) \textit{modular}, for flexible combination; and (3) \textit{performant}, using state-of-the-art algorithms for a fair comparison.
+We built such a framework, informed by our development of the \texttt{Infinity}\textsuperscript{\ref{repolink}} open-source database.